DataBiosphere/terra-workspace-data-service/CONTRIBUTING.md

 ## Opening a Pull Request

 When you open a pull request, add the JIRA issue number (e.g. `ABC-123`) to the PR title.
 This will make a reference from JIRA to the GitHub issue.
 Describe your changes, including instructions on how to reproduce the behavior and any screenshots if applicable.

-In the comments for one of your PRs, include '#patch', '#minor', or '#major' to increment the version.
+By default, each merge to main will be considered a 'patch' and the version will update accordingly.
+For larger version updates, include '#minor' or '#major' as appropriate in one of the comments to your PRs to increment the version.

 ## PR approval process